tdiazsantos/fslcat/README.rst

 Guidelines:

-Each axis is composed by one or two quantities, each one defined as an entry in the dictionary that specifies the axis.
+Each axis is composed by one or two quantities, each one of them defined as an entry ('1', '2') in the dictionary that specifies the axis.
 Each quantity is described by list of items that selects the type of quantity to be used.

 The first item of the list usually refers to the quantity itself, and it can be 'Lum' (luminosity) or 'Flux" in case of lines and continua, and "FWHM" (full-width at half-maximum) in case of lines.
 The second item specifies the line: [OIII]52, [NIII]57, [OI]63, [OIII]88, [NII]122, [CII]158, [OI]146, [NII]205, [CI]370, or [CI]609.
 And the following/subsequent item specifies whether magnification correction, 'MagCorr', is to be applied.
 Infrared luminosities are specified as first items as 'LFIR_LIR' or 'LIR_LFIR', meaning to plot far-infrared luminosities that either have been calculated explicitly in the bibliography or that come from infrared luminosities, scaled down by a factor of 2.
 Similarly, 'LIR_LFIR' means to plot infrared luminosities that either have been calculated explicitly in the bibliography or that come from far-infrared luminosities, scaled up by a factor of 2.
 Plain 'LIR' or 'LFIR' items can be used as well, but most sources do not have both measurements available, which reduces the number of datapoints available for the plots.